nitrictech/example-apps/product-inventory/typescript/README.md

 }
 ```

-## What's next?

-Explore the [Nitric framework](https://nitric.io/docs) to learn how to deploy to the cloud and much more.

 ## About Nitric

 [Nitric](https://nitric.io) is a framework for rapid development of cloud-native and serverless applications.
 Define your apps in terms of the resources they need, then write the code for serverless function based APIs, event subscribers and scheduled jobs.